mrbmahdavi/Predicting-salaries-based-on-position/README.md

 - Degree of polynomial used: **2**

 ### 3. Support vector machine
-- Used feature scalling with `sklearn.preprocessing.Standardscaler` for better performance
+- Used feature scalling with `sklearn.preprocessing.Standardscaler`
 - Train the model on the scaled version of the dataset.

 ### Note
 - The first two models are in `Jozveh_Polynominal_linear_regression.ipynb`
-- You can find the third model in: `jozveh_Support_Vector_Regression.ipynb`
+- You can find the third model in: `Jozveh_Support_Vector_Regression.ipynb`

 ## 📈 Visualizations
 - **Simple Linear Regression**: Plots the best-fit straight line.